Key takeaways

 Sea moss may contribute to gut health thanks to its prebiotic effects, as well as its high nutrient profile, high fiber content, and potential antimicrobial properties, according to Inna Melamed, Pharm.D., functional medicine practitioner and author of Digestive Reset.

-One reason why sea moss might be an extra powerful source of prebiotics is its resistance to breaking down during the early part of the digestive process, reports a 2016 study.
-This allows more of its beneficial compounds to reach the gut, where it can correct gut bacteria imbalances.
+One reason why sea moss might be an extra powerful source of prebiotics is its resistance to breaking down during the early part of the digestive process, reports a study.
+This allows more of its beneficial compounds to reach the digestive tract, where it can correct gut bacteria imbalances.

 4. Thyroid support

 Women are more likely than men to have problems with their thyroid gland, so it’s especially important that they support their thyroid health as much as possible through their diet and lifestyle habits.
 One way women can do that is by maintaining healthy iodine levels.
+The thyroid gland plays a significant role in regulating hormones, and adequate iodine intake can help maintain hormonal balance.
 When you don’t get enough of this mineral, your thyroid-stimulating hormone (TSH) levels may rise too high, leading to hypothyroidism and other health problems.

-Sea moss has a significant iodine content, which Kelsey Costa, MS, RDN, registered dietitian and science communications officer at Examine, says can be beneficial—but there’s a caveat.
+Sea moss is a natural source of iodine (and in large amounts), which Kelsey Costa, MS, RDN, registered dietitian and science communications officer at Examine, says can be beneficial—but there’s a caveat.

-“While small amounts of sea moss are generally safe, excessive consumption can lead to an overabundance of iodine, potentially causing thyroid issues such as hyperthyroidism or thyrotoxicosis,” Costa explains.
+“While small amounts of sea moss are generally safe, excessive consumption can lead to an overabundance of iodine, potentially causing [conditions where thyroid levels are much too high] such as hyperthyroidism or thyrotoxicosis,” Costa explains.

 More research is needed to determine if sea moss really does provide any benefit in the form of iodine and thyroid health, and Costa says some people—like infants, pregnant women, and older adults—are at a higher risk of problems related to too much iodine.
 No matter what, she recommends consulting with a healthcare provider for medical advice on monitoring your iodine levels if you’re taking sea moss regularly.